pytorch/tutorials/recipes_source/torch_export_challenges_solutions.rst

-By default, the exporting flow will trace the program assuming that all input shapes are static, so if you run the program with inputs shapes that are different than the ones you used while tracing, you will run into an error.
+By default, the exporting flow will trace the program assuming that all input shapes are static, so if you run the program with input shapes that are different than the ones you used while tracing, you will run into an error.

 Solution
 ~~~~~~~~

-To address the error, we specify the first dimension of the input (`batch_size`) to be dynamic , specifying the expected range of `batch_size`.
+To address the error, we specify the first dimension of the input (``batch_size``) to be dynamic , specifying the expected range of ``batch_size``.
-In the corrected example shown below, we specify that the expected `batch_size` can range from 1 to 16.
+In the corrected example shown below, we specify that the expected ``batch_size`` can range from 1 to 16.
-One detail to notice that `min=2`  is not a bug and is explained in `The 0/1 Specialization Problem <https://docs.google.com/document/d/16VPOa3d-Liikf48teAOmxLc92rgvJdfosIy-yoT38Io/edit?fbclid=IwAR3HNwmmexcitV0pbZm_x1a4ykdXZ9th_eJWK-3hBtVgKnrkmemz6Pm5jRQ#heading=h.ez923tomjvyk>`__.
+One detail to notice that ``min=2``  is not a bug and is explained in `The 0/1 Specialization Problem <https://docs.google.com/document/d/16VPOa3d-Liikf48teAOmxLc92rgvJdfosIy-yoT38Io/edit?fbclid=IwAR3HNwmmexcitV0pbZm_x1a4ykdXZ9th_eJWK-3hBtVgKnrkmemz6Pm5jRQ#heading=h.ez923tomjvyk>`__.
 A detailed description of dynamic shapes
-for torch.export can be found in the export tutorial.
-The code shown below demonstrates how to export mViT with dynamic batch sizes.
+for ``torch.export`` can be found in the export tutorial.
+The code shown below demonstrates how to export mViT with dynamic batch sizes:

 .. code:: python